← Student & Academic Policies

 Admitted students who feel they have mastered the content of a college course may apply for Credit for Prior Learning (CPL).
 This process may be initiated at any time.

-- Students submit the following to the CPL Coordinator, at
+2. Students submit the following to the CPL Coordinator, at CPL@southcentral.edu:

-- The Academic Dean will identify the credentialed faculty to conduct the assessment.
+5. The academic dean will be notified of the CPL request and discuss the request with credentialed faculty.
+If the decision is made to move forward, the academic dean will assign a credentialed faculty to conduct the assessment.
 The faculty will confer with the student to determine appropriate assessment method(s), CPL method expectations, and timeframe.
 If agreed upon, the student and faculty sign the CPL Assessment Confirmation form.

-- The faculty submits the CPL Assessment Confirmation form to the Academic Dean for approval, and then it鈥檚 routed to the CPL Coordinator.
+6. The faculty submits the CPL Assessment Confirmation form to the academic dean for approval, and then it鈥檚 routed to the CPL Coordinator.
 The CPL Coordinator documents approval and forwards to the business office to charge the student account.

-- The CPL Coordinator will review the CPL Evaluator Response form, document completion by faculty, verify payment for the CPL assessment, and make appropriate entries to the student transcript.
-The CPL Coordinator will notify the Registrar, Faculty, and the Dean鈥檚 Administrative Assistant of process completion.
+12. The CPL Coordinator will review the CPL Evaluator Response form, document completion by faculty, verify payment for the CPL assessment, and make appropriate entries to the student transcript.
+The CPL Coordinator will notify the Registrar, faculty, and the dean鈥檚 administrative assistant of process completion.

-- If the evaluation outcome is a denial of credit, the student may attempt a second time, upon approval of the faculty.
+15. If the evaluation outcome is a denial of credit, the student may attempt a second time, upon approval of the faculty.
 Students are limited to two attempts at CPL per course.
+The student is responsible to pay the per credit fee for each attempt.

-- If a student disagrees with the CPL evaluation outcome, an appeal process is available from the CPL Coordinator.
-The student must submit an appeal within six months of notification of the CPL assessment decision.
+16. If a student disagrees with the CPL evaluation outcome, an appeal process is available from the CPL Coordinator.
+The student must submit an appeal within three months of notification of the CPL assessment decision.

 Credit for prior learning can be earned through standardized exams administered by nationally recognized testing organizations.